ce6ac/notes/README.md

 ### how it works
-all notes are encrypted and decrypted on the client-side, meaning the server only stores encrypted data. this functionality is maintained by first encrypting your input with aes-gcm and generating a key and iv (initializing vector) for it. the encrypted input is encoded into base64 to allow the server to store it as a string. this is also the string that is shown when clicking "proof".
+all notes are encrypted and decrypted on the client-side, meaning the server only stores encrypted data. this functionality is maintained by generating a key, iv (initializing vector) and encrypting your input with aes-gcm. the encrypted input is encoded into base64 to allow the server to store it as a string. this is also the string that is shown when clicking the "proof" button.

 on the server the encrypted strings are stored as an array in memory, which means they are never saved to a filesystem, but instead the notes existance is fully within the hosts memory.